Cam Long Down is a long narrow hill that’s become detached from the main Cotswold escarpment through erosion.

 The photo below shows Cam Long Down and was taken from Downham Hill.
-Cam Peak and Dursley are to the left, while to the right is the Cotswold escarpment.
+Cam Peak and Dursley are to the left, while to the right and out of shot is the Cotswold escarpment and Nympsfield.

-It has a smaller stablemate to the side of it also in no mans land called Downham Hill, more of which later.
+Cam Long Down has a smaller stablemate to the side of it called Downham Hill, more of which later.
 The views from the top of Cam Long Down are amazing, as seen in the photo.

-The metal structure at the top of the peak is a bracket that holds a large cross that’s carried up the hill from Dursley during Easter for the ‘Procession of Witness’.
+The metal structure at the top of the peak is a bracket that supports a large cross that’s carried up the hill from Dursley during Easter for the ‘Procession of Witness’.
 It remains on the hill from Good Friday to Easter Sunday.

 If you want a short circular walk go to the far end of the long down and take the zig zag descent.
 Instead of going over the style into the steep field keep going and down a few steps.

 This takes you back to the car park along a lower wooded section.
-This is quite muddy and slippery when it’s wet so wear some ‘sensible’ shoes or your wellies in the winter.
+This is quite muddy and slippery when it’s wet.

 Obviously you could just double back the way you came.
 This is a short walk of just under 2 miles.